crcx/retroforth/doc/Contributing.md

 There is a VM (implementations are in `vm`) named Nga.
 This implements a MISC style processor and system specific I/O extensions.

-The VM runs an image (implemented primarily in `image`, from `rx.muri` and `retro.forth`) that provides the actual language and a standard library of words.
+The VM runs an image (implemented primarily in `image`, from `retro.muri` and `retro.forth`) that provides the actual language and a standard library of words.

 System specific I/O extensions are provided and can be found in the `interface` directory.
 These include things related to the actual